 Historical objects from the 6th Earl of Coventry’s collection have returned to Croome.
 Very important pieces that have been absent for over 70 years - including Lord Coventry's exquisite Meissen, Worcester and Sèvres porcelain - are presented in unique ways.
 Two artists exhibit new installations, The Golden Box and Chair Play, celebrating Croome's collection treasures and furniture.

-Get connected to our places through our contemporary art exhibitions and events, in partnership with the Arts Council.
-Unearth filmscapes, installations and new perceptions of women, plus Andrew Logan's Art of Reflection at Buckland Abbey.
+Explore the ideas and themes that shaped the places we care for through contemporary art exhibitions and events, all in partnership with the Arts Council.
+Unearth filmscapes, installations, new perceptions of women and more.